by Tony Vidler

 4. I don’t know why I never have/I’ve never thought about it.

 In the case of the first response (I have a great adviser!), the best course of action is to congratulate them, thank them for answering, and move on from that topic.
 Stay engaged in the conversation of course, but leave that topic.
-In doing so you have been just as courteous and respectful, and unintrusive.
+In doing so you have been just as courteous and respectful.

 In all other cases though, the opportunity for a business discussion has just been created….

 This is an incredibly simple technique for determining whether you should be having a business discussion with people you know.
-It causes no offence (if asked correctly), the prospective client has given you permission to ask the question, and then feels compelled (having given you permission) to respond sincerely.
+It causes no offence (if asked correctly).
+You have been given permission to ask the question, and the prospect is then compelled (having given you permission) to respond sincerely.

 The overwhelming proportion of people would then agree to meet up later and have a business chat….and that is how a single adviser working in a small rural town became one of the best producers and most popular people in the region.

-Try it sometime, and you’ll be amazed at how many people you know will be willing to talk business with you – if you just ask the right questions, the right way!
+It is amazing how many people we know who are willing to talk business with us – if we just ask the right questions, the right way!